tonethar/IGME-430-Fall-2024/exercises/3-http-methods-with-json-server.md

 10. Summary of GET endpoints:

+    - http://localhost:3000/version `will show value of version property`
     - http://localhost:3000/quotes `// will show all of the quotes`
     - http://localhost:3000/quotes?index=3 `// will show a quote that has an index value of 3`
     - http://localhost:3000/quotes/4c6217c3-c6e5-460b-8f8f-0df64ad6fef2 `will show a quote of id=4c6217c3-c6e5-460b-8f8f-0df64ad6fef2`